AiRikux/codecademy_comp-sci/README.md

 ## CS101: Introduction to Programming

+### Object Oriented Programming
+Here we learn about Classes.
+In the project hamster.py is where we learn to create a real-life scenario of a pet into a class.
+I chose hamsters because I have one cute hamster with me <3

+Files:
+* hamster.py

+### Final Project
 I am trying to make a Text Adventure game for the final project.
 Here I make a simple scenario where user need to buy an ice cream.
 Each choice will lead to a different path.

+Files:
+* ice_cream_shop.py

 ## CS102: Data Structures and Algorithms